A Comprehensive List of Hindu Gods and Goddesses

 47. Mitra.

-48. Narasimha: Narasimha is the fourth incarnation of Lord Vishnu who killed the demon king, Hiranyakashyapu.
-Hiranyakashyapu was a very despotic ruler and was trying to kill his son, Pralhad, who was a devotee of Lord Vishnu.
-Narasimha’s head is that of a lion and the body is that of a human.
+48. Narasimha: Narasimha is the fourth incarnation of Lord Vishnu, who killed the demon king, Hiranyakashyapu.
+Hiranyakashyapu was a despotic ruler trying to kill his son, Pralhad, a devotee of Lord Vishnu.
+Narasimha’s head is that of a lion, and the body is that of a human.

 49. Nirta.